idejie/UniVLA/docs/libero.md

 # 1. process the dataset, we process all the LIBERO suites together
 python tools/process/libero_process.py

-# 2. extract the vq tokens, need to change the dataset & output path
+# 2. extract the vq tokens, need to change the dataset & output path, without augmentation
 bash scripts/tokenizer/extract_vq_emu3.sh

 # 3. pickle generation for training